Loris Capirossi: 125cc World Championship

 Capirossi made his World Championship debut at 125 cc level in 1990 with the Polini Honda team operated by former world champion Paolo Pileri.
 He finished in the top six on ten occasions, eight of them on the podium, and took wins in Britain, Hungary and Australia.
 The massed Italian contingent helped him out by boxing in and thwarting his closest rival Hans Spaan of the Netherlands in the final round, to end a controversial season.
 In his first full season of Grand Prix racing, Capirossi took his first world championship aged only seventeen years, 5 months and 13 days.

-His second season (1991) was even better, and saw him defend the 125cc title comfortably.
+Capirossi's second season (1991) was even better, and saw him defend the 125cc title comfortably.
 He was only once off the front row of the grid, and had five pole positions, as well as four fastest laps.
 From thirteen rounds, he was on the podium for twelve, and finished sixth in Austria.
 He came second five times, and was a winner in Australia, Malaysia, and three European venues.
 His 225 points, 200 of them counted, were enough to help him move up to the 250cc class.
 During this second season, Capirosssi and his team were sponsored by AGV Helmets and AGV Sport leathers.